jasiek-net/google-docs-to-markdown/README.md

 # google-docs-to-markdown

 This is a simple wrapper around [gatsby-source-google-docs](https://github.com/cedricdelpoux/gatsby-source-google-docs).
 It allows you to save Google Docs as Markdown files locally.
-It keeps Google Drive folders structure and save all images.
-Before running the script replace `folder` field in `index.ts`, add your credentials as `.env` file and run steps below.
+It keeps Google Drive folders structure and download all images.
+Before running the script replace `folder` field in `index.ts` with your own id, add your credentials as `.env` file and run steps below.
 For more details checkout offical documentation of [gatsby-source-google-docs](https://github.com/cedricdelpoux/gatsby-source-google-docs).

 ```
 yarn install